Bedrock-OSS/bedrock-wiki/docs/commands/on-first-join.md

 ]"
 ></FolderView>

 > **Note:** the tag names (in this case: 'joined') may end up being used by other people.
 Appending ` _ ` and a set of randomly generated characters after world would be a choice that reduces the probability of collisions.
-Similar technique can be employed for the ` .mcfunction ` files.
+Similar technique can be employed for the ` .mcfunction ` filenames.
 Ex:
 > - ` joined_0fe678 `
 > - ` on_first_join_0fe678.mcfunction `